core-wg/oscore/draft-ietf-core-object-security.md

 The Common Context contains the following parameters:

-* Algorithm (Alg).
-Value that identifies the COSE AEAD algorithm to use for encryption.
+* AEAD Algorithm (Alg).
+The COSE AEAD algorithm to use for encryption.
 Its value is immutable once the security context is established.

+* HKDF Algorithm.
+The HMAC based HKDF used to derive Sender Key, Sender IV, Recipient Key, and Recipient IV.

 * Master Secret.
 Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.